AdobeDocs/experience-manager-cloud-service.nl-NL/help/headless/graphql-api/content-fragments.md

   Zie [GraphQL Foundation](https://foundation.graphql.org/).

 <!--
 "*Explore GraphQL is maintained by the Apollo team.
-Our goal is to give developers and technical leaders around the world all of the tools they need to understand and adopt GraphQL.*".
+Our goal is to give developers and technical leaders around the world the tools they need to understand and adopt GraphQL.*".
 -->

 Raadpleeg de volgende secties (onder andere over veel andere bronnen) voor informatie over de GraphQL API: